markround/nkp-cluster-cleaner/README.md

 # nkp-cluster-cleaner
 ![](scorpio.png)

-A simple tool to automatically delete NKP clusters that do not meet a specific criteria in a lab/demo environment.
+A simple tool to automatically delete Nutanix NKP clusters that do not meet a specific criteria in a lab/demo environment.

+_Disclaimer: This is a personal project and is in no way supported, endorsed or otherwise connected to Nutanix_

 ## Strategy
 - Any cluster without an `owner` or `expires` label will be deleted.